About SOWINS

 Established in 1981, SOWINS (South Okanagan Women in Need Society) is a Federally Registered Charity #12998 7665 RR0001 and Incorporated BC Society #S-16224.

 SOWINS is governed by a volunteer board of six to 10 community members.
-An Executive Director oversees the staff of 60+ individuals.
-Staff is comprised of part-time, full-time and casual positions, at three Penticton locations locations throughout the South Okanagan-Similkameen.
+An Executive Director oversees a staff of 60+ individuals.
+Staff is comprised of part-time, full-time and casual positions, at locations throughout the South Okanagan-Similkameen.

 Vision